mwiatrzyk/mockify/docs/source/index.rst

 Currently, Mockify is supplied with following features:

-    * Creating mocks of standalone functions (more will come soon...)
+    * Creating mocks of standalone functions and Python objects
     * Recording call expectations with fixed arguments and using **matchers**
     * Checking if expectations are satisfied using one single ``assert_satisfied`` assertion method